AnotherDayOfTrying/cmput404_lab_3/README.md

 ## Question 2: After starting a brand new Django application and running the runserver command, what does the browser show you?

-A landing page for django
+A landing page for django.
+There was rocket ship on it.

 ##  Question 3: After creating the first view within polls, what does the browser show you when navigating to / and to /polls respectively?